BelfordZ/open-rpc-flow/src/tickets/TKT-TIMEOUT-005.md

   constructor(
     logger: Logger,
     private referenceResolver: ReferenceResolver,
-    timeoutMs?: number // New optional parameter
+    timeoutMs?: number, // New optional parameter
   ) {
     this.logger = logger.createNested('SafeExpressionEvaluator');
     this.timeoutMs = timeoutMs || 1000; // Default to 1000ms if not specified